TechBeamers

 SyntaxError: invalid syntax

-We can fix this by placing the result of Expression and use it directly in the f-string:
+We can fix this by placing the result of the expression and using it directly in the f-string:

 topic = "Machine Learning"